FirelyTeam/firely-docs/vonk/releasenotes/upgrade.rst

 How to upgrade Vonk?
 ====================

-Upgrading Vonk should be easy to do.
-The process depends on whether you have a vanilla Vonk FHIR Server, you added your own plugins or are running a Facade.
+The process for upgrading Vonk depends on whether you have a vanilla Vonk FHIR Server, you added your own plugins or are running a Facade.
-We start by describing the general process, which is then followed by a list of details per each released version of Vonk.
+This page describes the general process for each situation.
+Please refer to the :ref:`vonk_releasenotes` for details per each released version of Vonk.

 .. _upgrade_server: